trlab-snu/trlab-snu.github.io/_pages/research_area.md

 ## Public Transportation
 We study the optimization and equity of public transportation that greatly affects the mobility of citizens.
 [For the detailed information, click here.](<https://trlab-snu.github.io/research_area/public_transportation>)

-## User Behaivor Analysis
+## User Behavior Analysis
 We analyze and understand the behavior of mobility service users so that they can have a enriched experience.
-[For the detailed information, click here.](<https://trlab-snu.github.io/research_area/user_behaivor_analysis>)
+[For the detailed information, click here.](<https://trlab-snu.github.io/research_area/user_behavior_analysis>)

 ## Data Based Learning and Prediction
 Based on various methodologies including deep learning, we analyzes patterns and predicts the future by grasping the meaning contained in the data.
 [For the detailed information, click here.](<https://trlab-snu.github.io/research_area/data_based_learning_and_prediction>)